-To find out your effective tax rate, follow these simple steps:
+To determine your ETR, follow these three straightforward steps:

 This method helps you see the overall percentage of your income that is going to taxes, rather than just focusing on the highest rate you may pay on a portion of your income.